chandaniraj9256-lang/earthagent-dev-macos/README.md

 Earth Agent is a macOS SwiftUI foundation for a voice-first AI desktop assistant.
 It creates a small animated floating Earth icon near your cursor.
 Single-clicking the icon opens a compact assistant window; double-clicking opens it and starts live listening.
 The app includes chat, voice controls, global shortcuts, provider settings, file/photo upload, screen capture, task planning, safety controls, routines, a 30-agent swarm system, memory, logs, social connector setup, and a visual AI cursor foundation.

+Earth Agent is open source under the MIT License.
+The goal is to build a practical, safe, voice-first AI assistant for macOS in public, with room for contributors to improve providers, voice, automation, safety, UI polish, and agent skills.

 This is the first production-grade foundation, not the final autonomous computer-control product.
 It is designed so the next versions can add deeper Accessibility-driven UI reading, controlled clicking, memory, tool plugins, and signed app packaging without rewriting the core.

 ## What Works Now